qgis/QGIS-Documentation/source/user_manual/introduction/decorations.rst

 ===========

-The Decorations of QGIS includes the Copyright Label Plugin, the North Arrow Plugin and the Scale Bar Plugin.
-They are used to ``decorate'' the map by adding cartographic elements.
+The Decorations of QGIS includes the Copyright Label, the North Arrow and the Scale Bar.
+They are used to 'decorate' the map by adding cartographic elements.

 .. note::
-   Before QGIS 1.8 the Decoration Plugin provided the same functionality.
+   Before QGIS 1.8 the same functionality was provided by the Decoration Plugin.
-   From 1.8 onwards it has become an integral part of QGIS.

 Copyright Label
 ***************

-|copyright_label| You can add a Copyright label of your choose using the text you prefer to the map.
+|copyright_label| :menuselection:`Copyright label` adds a Copyright label
+of your choice, using the text you prefer to the map.

 .. _figure_decorations_1:

 .. figure:: /static/user_manual/introduction/copyright.png
-   :align: centre
+   :align: center
+   :width: 20em

    Figure Decorations 1: Your own copyright added |nix|